 Welcome to the online home of The Tides of Time, a Doctor Who fanzine published by the Oxford (University) Doctor Who Society.
 We publish online and in print.
-The current editors are James Ashworth, a graduate of Worcester College; and freelance writer, editor and researcher Matthew Kilburn.
+The current editors are James Ashworth, a graduate of Worcester College, who is (from issue 47) the editor of the print edition; and freelance writer, editor and researcher Matthew Kilburn.
 The Oxford Doctor Who Society emblem is by Francis Stojsavljevic.

 The Tides of Time – sometimes known without its definite article – has been published by the society since January 1990.
 In July 2010, while working on another project, sometime editor Matthew Kilburn started to use it as an unofficial catalogue for the fanzine, for his own entertainment and the curiosity of others.
 He then started to mount PDFs of some editions of the magazine on the site, as well as some earlier articles.
 Since 2016, it has grown to become the main point of distribution for current issues and an archive of every issue in PDF from the beginning of the run to the present.
 Every issue is now available online.

 A list of issues online as PDFs.
 Most files are about 5Mb, but some are larger.

 There’s an entry for every issue of The Tides of Time published since 1990.
 The listing for issue 1 is here.
 Following the zine through the years reveals changing tastes, developing writing styles, the broadening of scope beyond Doctor Who and back again, and of course through the cover reproductions the advance of easily available desktop publishing and copying technology.